orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

+What type of information is stored on player?
+Things like: Preferences, interested in these fields, these types of knowledge tre

 ---

 A stack is an arbitrary graph of some type, so say a stack of keys/credentials